 You can detect whether a user's device currently has a gamepad active using the UserInputService.GamepadEnabled property.

 Use the following sample code to print out a console message if the GamepadEnabled property is true:

-1local UserInputService = game:GetService("UserInputService")23if UserInputService.GamepadEnabled then4 print("Player has gamepad enabled...")5end6
+local UserInputService = game:GetService("UserInputService")if UserInputService.GamepadEnabled thenprint("Player has gamepad enabled...")end

 You can connect up to eight local gamepads to a client at once.
 You can check for connected gamepads with GamepadConnected and GamepadDisconnected events.
 These events will fire when a device is connected or disconnected respectively.
 Both events will pass a UserInputType to the connected function indicating which gamepad caused the event.
 In most cases, the connected gamepad is UserInputType.Gamepad1.

 Use the following code sample to print out the specific gamepad that is connected and disconnected: